Beware the "Duper's Delight"!

 - Stall when answering questions, or ask you to repeat them.

-- Get tongue-tied, or lose his train of thought midway through a sentence.
+- Get tongue-tied, or lose their train of thought midway through a sentence.

 The next step is to create an environment where people won't feel compelled to lie or cheat, or think that they can get away with such actions.
 Here are some ways to do that: